|The de Vere family were earls of Oxford from the 12th century (when Aubrey de Vere |

 During the 15th century, the de Veres became the second wealthiest family in the country (after the Royal family), predominantly through the family’s connections with the wool trade, but also from ransom receipts following the battle of Agincourt.

-Apart from their connections with Lavenham and Hedingham, the earls of Oxford lived in West Winch (near King’s Lynn), Castle Camps and Wivenhoe.
+Apart from their connections with Lavenham and Hedingham, the earls of Oxford lived in West Winch (near King’s Lynn), Castle Camps and at Wivenhoe Hall.
 They also owned houses in Chelmsford, Colchester and London (they were the last private owners of 10 Downing Street) and lands in Essex, Suffolk, Cambridgeshire, Huntingdon, Cornwall and Northamptonshire.

 The de Vere family were patrons of Hedingham, Medmenham, Colne and Hatfield Priories, Stewards of Coggeshall and Woburn Abbey, Sheriffs of Essex and Hertfordshire, Stewards of the Royal Forests, Hereditary Great Chamberlains of England, and Lord High Admirals.
 The use of the chair and the whistle as de Vere devices, refer to their positions as Chamberlain and as Admiral of the fleet – indeed one of the possible origins for the name of pubs called the “pig and whistle” is a reference to the boar and whistle of the de Veres.